Real Estate Investing

 Appreciation.
 Property values tend to increase over time, building equity that can be accessed through refinancing or realized upon sale.

 Inflation hedge.
 Real estate values and rental income typically rise with inflation, protecting purchasing power better than cash savings.
+This makes real estate particularly valuable during periods of economic uncertainty — similar to how gold and silver serve as inflation hedges in commodity markets.

 Leverage.
 You can control a large asset with a relatively small down payment, amplifying your returns compared to cash-only investments.